balena-os/jetson-flash/Orin_Flash/jetson-agx-orin-devkit-64gb.md

 ## L4T/balenaOS/jetson-flash compatibility

+**Use the version of jetson-flash that corresponds to the version of balenaOS that you would like to provision:**
-Each version of this tool (jetson-flash) uses a specific version of NVIDIA's L4T BSP to properly partition the Jetson's boot media.
-This BSP version must also match the BSP used in the version of balenaOS you're flashing.
-See the table below to determine which version of jetson-flash you should use:
+(Each version of jetson-flash uses a specific version of NVIDIA's L4T BSP to properly partition the Jetson's boot media.
+This BSP version must also match the BSP used in the version of balenaOS you're flashing)

 | balenaOS version | BSP version | Jetpack version | Use this version of jetson-flash |
 |------------------|-------------|-----------------|----------------------------------|